-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock MCFT NASDAQ Securities registered pursuant to Section 12(g) of the ne Act: , None seasoned issuer, as defined in Rule 405 of the Securities Act. o file reports pursuant to Section 13 or Section 15(d) of the Act. □ Yes 🗹 No □ Yes ☑ No led all reports required to be filed by Section 13 or 15(d) of the Sec le such reports), and (2) has been subject to such filing requirements urities Exchange Act of 1934 during the preceding 12 months (or for s for the past 90 days.
-Yes No itted electronically every Interactive Data File required to be submitt iod that the registrant was required to submit such files). ted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) ☑ Yes □ No e accelerated filer, an accelerated filer, a non-accelerated filer, a sr," "smaller reporting company," and "emerging growth company" i maller reporting company, or an emerging growth company.
-See the Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mar standards provided pursuant to Section 13(a) of the Exc k if the registrant has elected not to use the extended transition perio hange Act. \Box d for complying with any new or revised financial accounting a report on and attestation to its management's assessment of the eff 262(b)) by the registered public accounting firm that prepared or issues If securities are registered pursuant to Section 12(b) of the previously issued financial statements. \Box he Act, indicate by check mark whether the financial statements of t the registrant included in the filing reflect the correction of an error to

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). \Box Yes $\overline{\mathbf{Z}}$ No

-The aggregate market value of the outstanding common stock, other than shares held by persons who may be deemed affiliates of the registrant, as of the last business day of the registrant's most recently completed second fiscal quarter, which ended December 31, 2023 and based on the closing sale price as reported on the NASDAQ Global Select Market system, was approximately \$327,200,000.
+Title of each class Trading Symbol(s) Na ame of e ach e change on whic ch reg istered Common Stock MCFT NASD AQ Securities registered p ursuant to Section 12(g) o f the Act: Indicate by check mark if the registrant is a well-known Indicate by check mark if the registrant is not required t Yes Yes $\square$ No No Indicate by check mark whether the registrant (1) has fi such shorter period that the registrant was required to fi 2 ring the p ng 12 mo No onths (or fo Indicate by check mark whether the registrant has subm during the preceding 12 months (or for such shorter per mitted pursu uant to Ru ale 405 of Regu lation S-T (§232 .405 of t his chapter 8 $\square$ Yes Indicate by check mark whether the registrant is a larg definitions of "large accelerated filer," "accelerated file growt :h compa ny.
+See the Large accelerated filer A ccelerate ed filer $\square$ Non-accelerated filer Smalle r reporti ng compa ny Emerging growth company If an emerging growth company, indicate by check mark standards provided pursuant to Section 13(a) of the Exc to use the extended transition p eriod for co mplying v with an y new or revised f inancia al accoun iting Indicate by check mark whether the registrant has filed Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+72 control over finar icial re porting u ınder If securities are registered pursuant to Section 12(b) of t previously issued financial statements. $\Box$ the Act, indicate by check mark v whether the financial statements of the regis trant inclu uded in the filin g reflect t he corr ection of f an error to Indicate by check mark whether any of those error corre officers during the relevant recovery period pursuant to ired a recovery analysis of incer ntive-based compensa ation re eceived b y any of t he regi istrant's e executive Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b o-2 of the Act).
+Yes ☑ No , The aggregate market value of the outstanding common f the regi strant's most recently completed second fiscal quarter, which ended December 31, 2023 and based on the closing sale price as reported on the NASDAQ Global Select Market system, was approximately \$327,200,000.
 As of August 23, 2024, there were 16,612,851 shares of the Registrant's common stock, par value \$0.01 per share, issued and outstanding.